make-resume/make-resume.github.io/docs/quick-start.md

 _make sure you are in the same directory as `resume.json`_

 1. run `make-resume clone-theme <theme-name>` to clone `<theme-name>` theme in current directory.
-    - e.g. `make-resume clone-theme make-resume-base` will create a `make-resume-base` named directory with all of its files in it.
+    - e.g. `make-resume clone-theme make-resume-theme-base` will create a `make-resume-theme-base` named directory with all of its files in it.
     - the cloned theme will then be used as a `local` theme and you can modify it any way you like.
 2. modify any theme file(s) (we used [Handlebars](https://handlebarsjs.com) for template).
 3. run `make-resume build -t <theme-name>` to build Resume with cloned, now a `local`, theme.
-    - if you'd cloned the `make-resume-base` theme you don't need the `-t` option since it's the default theme.
+    - if you'd cloned the `make-resume-theme-base` theme you don't need the `-t` option since it's the default theme.

 ## Watch files